Deivam Thantha Poove: Season 2

 Due to Deepika's (Vinay's friend) evil plan, Vinay believed that Mithra was in affair and he can't accept be the father for Mithra's pregnancy.
 Mithra feels bad about Vinay and took the DNA test.
 Finally the result came positive and Vinay was shocked.

 Vinay pleased Mithra, but Mithra leaves him as he was not believed her truly.
 After 6 years, Mithra blessed with boy baby Vikram and living in Gandhimati's house as a servant.
 Now Vinay and their family in search of Mithra.
+(End on 26 August 2023).